cuboulder-MSD/digColl_hatsHeaddresses/README.md

 ### Technique
 Manner and ability with which a creator employs the technical skills of a particular art or field of endeavor.
 Technique terms used in this collection include: typewriting; painting (image-making)
 ### Style Period
+Time period the depicted style of the headdress exhibits.
+Examples include: Baroque; Egyptian (ancient); Late Medieval
+### Cultural Context
+Culture depicted in the work.
+Examples include: Germam; Ancient Egyptian; English
+### Work Description
+Additional notes or description of the content of the item.
+May contain cataloger's notes as deemed relevant.
+### Image Rights
+Information about restrictions imposed on access to a resource.

+Statement in collection: This Item is protected by copyright and/or related rights.
+You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
+For other uses you need to obtain permission from the rights-holder(s).
+URI: http://rightsstatements.org/vocab/InC/1.0/

+Rights statement comes from [rightsstatements.org](https://rightsstatements.org/page/1.0/?language=en)
+### Source
+Source from which the item was derived (if part of a greater whole).

+### Image Measurement
+The size of the digital file.

 ## Resources
 For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Clifford P. and Therese S. Westermeier Collection](https://archives.colorado.edu/repositories/2/resources/1979).